imshahidmahmood/deploy-backend-cdk-tf-pipeline-/readme.md

 ## Contributing

-Feel free to open issues or submit pull requests if you find any bugs or have suggestions for improvements.
+Feel free to open issues or submit pull requests if you find any mistake or have suggestions for improvements.